Kluck911/PetFrends_Web_tests/README.md

 # How To Run Tests

-1. Try to download a web driver for you browser from official page: https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/
+1. Try to download a web driver for your browser from official page:

+    https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/

 3. Move the driver to "tests" folder in project